hyperoslo/client_version/README.md

 ## Configuration

+Set the `CLIENT_VERSION` environment variable to whatever the latest version of your client is.

 If you're using Rails, you're all set; we've hooked into your middleware stack for you.
 Otherwise just add `ClientVersion` to your middleware stack.